alexdevero/alex-devero-blog/__drafts__/draft--asynchronous-javascript.md

   }, 2000)
 }

-// Function to process the API data function processAPIData() {
+// Create a function to process the API data function processAPIData() {
   // Show notification about processing data console.log('Data processed.')